pksrc/cloudtekki/content/about-pk.md

 ## Career

-Currently, Staff Customer Success Architect for VMware EUC focussed on building the right solutions to everyday problems.
+Currently, Senior Product Manager for VMware EUC focussed on building the right solutions to everyday problems.

-more details here at [about.pdotk.com](https://about.pdotk.com)
+more details here at [about pk](https://linkedin.com/in/pky)